magic-YuanTian/Selective-Prompt-Anchoring/README.md

 ## Citation

-If you use SPA in your research, please cite:
+If you find SPA useful, you could cite by

 ```bibtex
 @inproceedings{tian2025spa,